 Taking too much time off at once

-A few months ago we wrote a blog post about sabbaticals.
+We’ve written about sabbaticals.
 If your employees’ time-off request looks more like extended leave than a summer vacay then maybe it’s time to have a conversation.

 Experts say the perfect vacation is between 8 and 10 days.
 We’ve discussed before how frequent mini-vacations can be even better for you than one long chunk for de-stressing.